Healthy Homes Assessment Clive

 Home Assessments Clive for Rental Properties

-• Is the space under the floor insulated and is a ground water barrier in place?
+• Are the floor spaces insulated and is a ground water barrier in place?

-• Does the ceiling insulation need topping up or replacing?
+• Is the ceiling insulation in require of topping up? need topping up or replacing?

-• Does the home has enough ventilation, including extractor fans?
+• Does the house have enough air circulation, including extractor fans?

 home assessments for rental properties